gunthercox/mathparse/README.md

 Mathparse does not employ the use of Python's [`eval` function](https://docs.python.org/3/library/functions.html#eval) when evaluating provided mathematical expressions.
 This is a measure to prevent arbitrary code execution vulnerabilities.
 See https://mathparse.chatterbot.us/postfix/ for additional details.

+Mathparse is a standalone Python package and requires zero dependencies to function.

 ## Language Support

 The language parameter must be set in order to evaluate an equation that uses word operators.